By Rick Steves

-The Moors ruled Évora from the eighth to the 12th centuries.
+The Moors ruled Évora from the 8th to the 12th century.
 Around the year 1000, Muslim nobles divided the caliphate up into small city-states (like Lisbon), with Évora as this region's capital.
-And during its glory years (15th–16th centuries), Évora was favored by Portuguese kings, even serving as the home of King John III (1502–1557, Manuel I's son who presided over Portugal's peak of power...and its first decline).
+And during its glory years (15th–16th centuries), Évora was favored by Portuguese kings, even serving as the home of King João III (1502–1557, Manuel I's son who presided over Portugal's peak of power…and its first decline).

-In the 16th century, King John III lived in Évora for 30 years.
+In the 16th century, King João III lived in Évora off and on for 30 years.
 The town's tourist information office is inside the palace where the king's guests used to stay, but others weren't treated as royally.
-A fervent proponent of the Inquisition, King John sanctioned the deaths of hundreds of people burned as heretics on this square.
-Now it's just a sleepy square, perfect for strolling.
+A fervent proponent of the Inquisition, João was king when its first victims were burned as heretics on this square in 1543.

 Until the 16th century, the area behind what's now the tourism office was the Jewish quarter.
-At the time, Christians believed that the Bible prohibited them from charging interest for loans.
+At the time, it was believed that the Bible prohibited Christians from charging interest for loans.
 Jews did the moneylending instead, and the streets in the Jewish quarter still bear names related to finance, such as Rua da Moeda (Money Street) and Rua dos Mercadores (Merchants' Street).

 Évora's major sights — a Roman temple and an early Gothic cathedral — crowd close together just off the main square.
 A lively shopping street connects these sights with the square.
-Shoppers lag behind, browsing through products of the region: cork (even cork postcards), tile, leather, ironwork, and Arraiolos rugs (made with a distinctive weave in a nearby town).
+Shoppers lag behind, browsing through products of the region: cork (even used to make postcards), tile, leather, ironwork, and Arraiolos rugs (handmade with a distinctive weave in a nearby town).

 The Roman temple, with its 14 Corinthian columns, was part of the Roman forum and the main square in the first century A.D.
 Today, the town's open-air concerts and events are staged here against an evocative temple backdrop.
 It's beautifully floodlit at night.
 While known as the Temple of Diana, it was more likely dedicated to the emperor.